fhermeni/from-entropy/README.md

 This module allows to convert configurations in the entropy protobuf format to models and constraints that can be used by btrplace.

-It can be used through an API or a standalone application
+It can be used through an API or a standalone application.

 ## Usage as a standalone application ##